 International Relations; International Political Economy; International Organisations; Corruption Studies

-I am currently developing two strands of research.
+I am currently engaged in developing two distinct research strands.

-The first investigates how international organisations affect global financial stability.
-To advance this strand, I have published several major studies on the International Monetary Fund’s role in the global economy.
-I am currently researching the governance of its early warning system for detecting financial crises.
-I am also exploring international economic policy coordination at the Group of Seven (G7).
-Finally, I am investigating how international organisations are represented in public life, including the media and public opinion.
+The first strand investigates the impact of international organizations on global financial stability.
+To advance this area, I have published several significant studies on the International Monetary Fund's (IMF) role in the global economy.
+Currently, I am researching the governance of its early warning system for detecting financial crises.
+In addition, I am exploring international economic policy coordination within the Group of Seven (G7).
+Lastly, I am examining the representation of international organizations in public life, encompassing media and public opinion.

-The second strand of my research focuses on the political economy of corruption.
-To advance this strand, I co-founded and co-direct DCU’s Anti-Corruption Research Centre (ARC) with Dr. Robert Gillanders of DCU’s Business School.
-ARC’s mission is to advance knowledge on the causes and consequences of corruption and support the development of new anti-corruption policies and initiatives.
-As part of ARC's work and my own personal research, I have completed several new projects on corruption in public life, including projects focused on water governance, natural disasters, regulation, gender, economic reform, and press freedom.
-I also advise the European Commission on corruption-related developments in Ireland.
+The second strand of my research delves into the political economy of corruption.
+In order to advance this area, I co-founded and currently co-direct the Anti-Corruption Research Centre (ARC) at DCU, alongside Dr Robert Gillanders of DCU's Business School.
+ARC's mission encompasses advancing knowledge on the causes and consequences of corruption, as well as supporting the development of innovative anti-corruption policies and initiatives.
+Within the framework of ARC's work and my own personal research, I have published many studies on corruption in public life.
+These projects have focused on topics such as water governance, natural disasters, regulation, gender, economic reform, and press freedom.
+Furthermore, I serve as an advisor to the European Commission on corruption-related developments in Ireland.